JobsonMarinho/minecraft-prometheus-exporter/README.md

 A **Bukkit plugin** to exports Minecraft server metrics to Prometheus.

-Built for Paper, Spigot, Bukkit, Folia (experimental) and other forks.
+Built for Paper, Spigot, Bukkit and other forks.

 If you're running multiple Minecraft servers behind a BungeeCord proxy, you might also be interested in [Bungeecord Prometheus Exporter](https://github.com/weihao/bungeecord-prometheus-exporter) for additional metrics!